Hello and welcome to my site. I am a counsellor in Bristol and online.

 Counselling offers a confidential space where you can speak openly and be listened to with care, empathy, and without judgement.
 It is a place to slow things down, to make sense of what you are experiencing, and to feel met with humanity and respect.

-I don’t aim to fix or cure you.
-Instead, my role is to offer a supportive environment in which growth can take place.
-Many people come to therapy having had experiences that have disrupted their sense of direction or left them feeling stuck.
+My role is to offer a warm, supportive environment alongside specific and targeted therapeutic techniques that aim to help you with your unique problems.
+You may have had experiences that have disrupted your sense of direction or left you feeling stuck.
 Counselling can help restore movement, understanding, and a renewed sense of possibility.
+EMDR can help you overcome what we commonly call 'triggers' and move towards more ease in your life.

 From the outset, I will be interested in what you would like to change or understand differently.
 This doesn’t need to be clear at the beginning; we can take time to explore and define this together.